Data management plan

 - Checklist for a Data Management Plan put together by the Digital Curation Centre (DCC).

-- Template for a Data Management Plan (Word), which draws together details researchers often are asked to provide in data management plans (DCC).
+- Template for a Data Management Plan (Word), which draws together details researchers often are asked to provide in data management plans.

 It is a good idea to look at example Data Management Plans to get a feel for detail and language that is expected.
 Look below or in the side bar for example DMPs:

-- Example Digital Management Plans (DCC) with plans relating to different funding bodies
+- Example DMPs and guidance with plans relating to different funding bodies from the Digital Curation Centre.

 - DMP on Animal behavioural experiments project (pdf) from Sheffield University.